milesgwood/milesgwood.github.io/pages/drupal/updates.md

 # Updating Drush Itself

-For the upgrade from 8.3 to 8.4 I need to update drush otherwise the Drupal Cord Update will fail.
+For the upgrade from 8.3 to 8.4 I need to update drush otherwise the Drupal Core Update will fail.

 Check your drush version with `drush version` I am running 8.1.10.
-I have Composer installed globally so I wil use that to update drush.
+I have Composer installed globally so I will use that to update drush.
 Composer version 1.5.2

 From docroot add drush to the composer file with `composer require drush/drush`.
 Running `composer update` just updates composer.
 I don't know if it updates drush because after running require drush drush I already had drush version 8.1.14.
 I can now run the drupal update process as I have listed above.